 Every year, there's a growing number of research studies published and technologies launched — all with the aim of advancing ECE.

-Today, directors and teachers can take advantage of research studies exploring a growing variety of DAP principles from the role of play in early education to the impact of gender specific toys.
+Today, directors and teachers can take advantage of research studies exploring a growing variety of DAP principles from the role of play in early education to the impact of gender-specific toys.
 The list is growing every year.

 And with hundreds of cool new tech tools to upgrade your classrooms with — everything from digital storytelling, early computer use, and even virtual reality — there's an entire world of exciting new lesson plans at your fingertips.

-Problem is, the rest of society is still catching on.
+The problem is, the rest of society is still catching on.

-Even though many leading ECE providers act as pioneers for progress in early education, they still face a certain level of resistance, even opposition, from regulators, internal decision makers and parents.
+Even though many leading ECE providers act as pioneers for progress in early education, they still face a certain level of resistance, even opposition, from regulators, internal decision-makers, and parents.

-If you're part of a franchise, make sure you've set clear guidelines for your owners and center directors about what DAP looks like in the classroom and how it should be prioritized in relationship to a more traditional preschool curriculum.
+If you're part of a franchise, make sure you've set clear guidelines for your owners and center directors about what DAP looks like in the classroom and how it should be prioritized in relation to a more traditional preschool curriculum.
 The goal is to create an environment where every member of the team can step with new ideas to drive DAP across the org, without creating inefficiencies that can leak into other departments.

 In 2016, 82% of children were born to millennial parents.